quicwg/base-drafts/README.md

-# Using Transport Layer Security (TLS) to Secure QUIC
+# QUIC Protocol

-This is the working area for the QUIC working group drafts.
+This is the working area for the IETF QUIC Working Group documents for the QUIC protocol suite.

 ## TLS Mapping